Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published

 - The short poem poses questions about the aspirations of a people and the consequences that might arise if those dreams and hopes don't come to fruition.

-- There is an emphasis on poetic device, specifically the simile, where one thing is compared to another using the word like or as.
+- There is an emphasis on poetic devices, specifically the simile, where one thing is compared to another using the word like or as.

 He was part of the Harlem Renaissance, an artistic movement of African-Americans which played a major role in establishing names during the 1920s and 30s.

 Hughes continued to use the influence of street language and vivid imagery in his poetry, 'Harlem' being a prime example.